patbonecrusher/my-brain/wip/functional programming/applicative.md

 Just 10
 ```

 `Applicative` pushes `Functor` aside.
 “Big boys can use functions with any number of arguments,” it says.
 “Armed with `%`and `*`, I can take any function that expects any number of unwrapped values.
-Then I pass it all wrapped values, and I get a wrapped value out!
+Then I pass it all wrapped values and get a wrapped value out!
 AHAHAHAHAH!”

 ```python
 >>> (lambda x,y: x*y) % Just(5) * Just(3)